 Plant more than you think you will want, since you're trying to establish a large colony if you want to harvest anything other than leaves.

 The rumors are true.
-With ramps you dig or buy, you can take the cut roots and plant them directly in a shady spot and they can grow.
+With plants you dig or buy, you can take the cut roots and plant them directly in a shady spot and they can grow.

-Ramps have more than just bulbs and leaves.
-These additional parts are not mentioned by many other authors, and are also sustainable things to harvest, and a good reason to come check on your ramp patch to get other things later in the season like mushrooms.
+These incredible alliums have more than just bulbs and leaves.
+These additional parts are not mentioned by many other authors, and are sustainable things to harvest.
+They're a good reason to check on your ramp patch for other things later in the season like the hen of the woods or maitake mushroom.

 Scapes